ndekwe/youtube-download-mp3-conversion/README.md

 As of today May 2021, the used version is youtube-dl-2021.04.26.tar After uncompressing this package, you can copy "youtube-dl" under "/usr/local/bin/youtube-dl" and change the file owner and permissions accordingly

+To execute the script, just run the following command:
+$ ./script.sh